Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Hortus ambulare in

-This garden also offers a gentle slope that runs from above water to below water.
+This garden also offers a gentle slope that runs from above water to below water, and allows prey animals and predators to enter.

 Moerastuin van de Waterkaravaan